-- Just as there is different types of plastic, there are different types of metal.
-Each different type of metal can have a different sustainability footprint (depending on how it’s extracted, refined, fabricated etc.)
+Each different type of metal can have a different sustainability footprint, depending on how it’s extracted, refined, fabricated, and so on

 – How long a metal product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint

 – Whether the metal product uses recycled material or not impacts sustainability

 – For metal products using recycled material, the amount of recycled vs new content used impacts sustainability